macmade/Manual/README.md

 Installation
 ------------

-Double click on the Manual.dmg file in the "Installation" directory and follow the instructions therein.
+If you would rather just run it rather than building Manual from its source, you can double click on the Manual.pkg file in the "Installation" directory and the installation of Manual will start (default /Applications on your Mac's main HDD).